-Forces, stresses, and deformations produced in a structural component, determined by either structural analysis of the LRFD or ASD load combinations, as appropriate, or as specified by this standard.
+Forces, stresses, and deformations produced in a structural component, determined by either structural analysis, for the LRFD or ASD load combinations, as appropriate, or as specified by this Standard.
 [USA and Mexico]

 Resistance Factor (ϕ)

-Factor that accounts for unavoidable deviations of the actual strength from the nominal strength [nominal value] and for the manner and consequences of failure.
+Factor that accounts for unavoidable deviations of the actual strength from the nominal strength [nominal resistance] and for the manner and consequences of failure.

 The horizontal line formed by the joining of the top edges of two upward sloping roof surfaces.

 A horizontal structural member that is connected to the end of a floor joist.

 A categorization of buildings and other structures for determination of flood, wind, snow, ice, and earthquake loads based on the risk associated with unacceptable performance.